lrasata/trip-planner-web-app/README.md

-# Trip Planner Web App
+# Trip Planner Web App 🚧

 > **Status**: 🚧 Under Construction

 Trip Planner is a web app built for organizing travel plans such as flights, stays, activities, notes, and maps.
 It supports real-time collaboration, budget tracking, and personal touches like photos.

 This project serves as the frontend counterpart to the [Trip Planner API](https://github.com/lrasata/tripPlannerAPI).
 It is built with React, TypeScript, and
 Vite, and it is designed to provide users with an intuitive interface.

 ## Purpose

-*The Story Behind Trip Planner*
+_The Story Behind Trip Planner_

 I love to travel and even more than that, I love organizing travel.
 For me, it feels like a MUST, because I want to make the best out of a trip, I have got some homework to do.
 Planning gives me almost as much excitement as the trip itself.
 But until recently, planning a trip meant writing things down all over my computer : in notes apps, random document, my calendar and my email box.

 I always knew there has to be a better way but when I tried different travel apps, but none of them felt right.
 They were either too complicated, too limited, or just not made for the way I think.

 So I decided to build my own.
 Something clean, flexible, and genuinely useful.

 ## Features

-- Itinerary builder
+- Itinerary builder :bulb:
+- Budget tracking :bulb:
 - Collaborative planning (comments, task assignments)
-- Budget tracking by category
 - Personalization (cover photo, trip notes)
 - Map and timeline views
 - Modular architecture for adding future features easily

 ## Dev perspective

 Trip Planner is not only a practical tool.
 Since there are countless features that could be added from weather integration, AI-powered suggestions, local event feeds, to journals, all that makes this personal project exciting and expandable for full-stack experimentation.

 ## Tech Stack

 - **Frontend**: React, TypeScript, Emotion CSS, MUI

   - **Framework**: React 18
   - **Language**: TypeScript
   - **Build Tool**: Vite